aydynx/aydynx/README.md

 for more about me, you can visit [my site](https://aydyn.sh)!

 - for any help with (or outside of) my repos, you can message me at [aydyn#0001][discord] on discord, or [@aydynx](https://aydynx.t.me) on telegram
-- im basially always online, so feel free to contact me at any time
+- im online for 90% of the day, so feel free to contact me at any time
-- ill always be open to freelance work or any other oppurtunities/requests
+- ill always be open to freelance work or any other opportunities/requests

 ### my stack
 ![rust](https://img.shields.io/badge/Rust-f74c00?logo=rust&logoColor=000000)